 - Net Zero Alignment (E) Limit global warming to 1.5 degrees Celsius by achieving net zero emission by 2050 or sooner.
-Espiria is part of the Net Zero Asset Managers initiative, a global international group of asset managers that commit to support the goal of net zero greenhouse gas (GHG) emissions by 2050, in line with global efforts to limit warming to 1.5°C (net zero emissions by 2050 or sooner).
-Through this commitment, the Investment Manager sets portfolio decarbonisation targets by which there is a target to achieve a 50% reduction in weighted average carbon intensity by 2030.
-The Investment Manager will engage with companies that are not aligned to promote environmental characteristics within this topic. - Low biodiversity risk (E) Protect and restore biodiversity and ecosystems.
-The Investment Manager maps deforestation risks, conducts analysis on all relevant holdings, and engages with companies to drive the progress towards a nature-positive economy.
-As a member of Finance Sector Deforestation Action (FSDA), the Investment Manager collaborates with other financial investors and institutions to promote environmental characteristics within this topic. - Board diversity (S) Promote gender diversity on board level.
+The Investment Manager believes that companies that do not take adequate measures to align with global Net Zero climate targets may face financial risks in the medium-term.
+To support the transition to net zero and to promote environmental characteristics within this topic, the Investment Manager will therefore assess the holdings' alignment to Net Zero climate targets and strive to engage with companies where climate related actions are missing or lacking ambition. - Low biodiversity risk (E) Protect and restore biodiversity and ecosystems.
+The Investment Manager maps deforestation risks, conducts analysis on all relevant holdings, and engages with companies to drive the progress towards a nature-positive economy. - Board diversity (S) Promote gender diversity on board level.
 The Investment Manager believes that diversified boards reduce ESG related risks and drive long-term financial returns.
 A board is deemed as diversified when the share of the minority gender exceeds 30% and the Investment Manager will engage and/or actively vote against new board members when this criterion is not fulfilled to promote social characteristics within this topic. - Alignment with UN SDGs (E/S) Companies with their offering of products and services directly contributing to one or several of the UN's Sustainable Development Goals (SDGs).
 The Investment Manager applies a proprietary framework to assess and identify companies that contribute to one or several of the UN's Sustainable Development Goals (UN SDGs) in their offering of products and services.
 If contribution, as measured via revenue, capital expenditure, operating expenditure and/or research and development linked to the UN SDGs, is material and exceeds 20%, and the investment further meets impact-related measures and can be tied to an investible UN SDG target, the investment is considered as "Aligned with UN SDGs".
 Each UN SDG target can be categorised as either an environmental or a social objective, depending on whether the expected positive impact primarily relates to environmental or social outcomes.